ShogunPanda/milo/docs/rust.md

 A struct representing the current compile flags of Milo:

 - `debug`: If the debug informations are enabled or not.
-- `all_callbacks`: If Milo will invoke all headers callbacks.

 ## `Callback`